 Apprenticeship Agreement A written agreement between an apprentice and either the training agent or the local joint committee that contains the minimum terms and conditions of the employment and training of the apprentice.
 Also referred to as State the oversight of the program.
 In Oregon, a committee must be joint, i.e., it is composed of an equal number of employers and employees.
-The committee's purpose is to conduct, operate, or administer an apprenticeship program and enter into administer an apprenticeship program and enter into apprenticeship or training agreements with apprentices or employers.
+The committee's purpose is to conduct, operate, or administer an apprenticeship program and enter into apprenticeship or training agreements with apprentices or employers.
 Also known as JATC or TATC.